BruceWangXD/SpaceInvaders/Report/README.txt

     3.5. jupyter nbextension enable python-markdown/main

 4. Run notebook
     4.1.
-Navigate to 'Reproducible Report.ipynb' in Jupyter 4.2.
+Navigate to 'Report/report_book/Reproducible_Report.ipynb' in Jupyter
+    4.2.
 Change the file paths and desired options in the code cell underneath Dependencies sections 4.3.
 Run the notebook